sarinstein-yan/poly2graph/README.md

 ## Features
 - **Poly2Graph**
+  1. High-performance
-  1. Fast construction of spectral graph from and one-dimensional models
+     - Fast construction of spectral graph from any one-dimensional models
-  2. Support for generic one-band and multi-band models
-  3. Adaptive resolution to reduce floating operation cost and memory usage
+     - Adaptive resolution to reduce floating operation cost and memory usage
+     - Computation bottleneck can be accelerated on GPU, TPU, and any other devices that `tensorflow` supports
+  2. Cover generic topological lattices
+     - Support generic one-band and multi-band models
+     - Flexible multiple input choices, be they characteristic polynomials or Bloch Hamiltonians; formats include strings, `sympy`'s `Poly`, and `Matrix`
+  3. Automatic and Robust
+     - By default, no hyper-parameters are needed.
+Just input the characteristic of your model and `poly2graph` handles the rest
-  4. Automatic spectral boundary inference
+     - Automatic spectral boundary inference
+     - Relatively robust on multiband models that are prone to "component fragmentation"
+  4. Helper functionalities generally useful
-  5. Convert a skeleton image to its graph representation
+     - `skeleton2graph` module: Convert a skeleton image to its graph representation
+     - `hamiltonian` module: Conversion among different Hamiltonian representations and efficient computation of a range of properties
   <!-- 6.
 Dataset generation
   1. Visualization of spectral potential, density of states, and spectral graph -->